-PFASs have been detected in creeks and rivers (D'eon et al. 2009), lakes (De Silva et al. 2011), glacial meltwater and snow (Skaar et al. 2018), oceans (Benskin et al. 2012a; González-Gaya et al. 2019; Zhang et al. 2019c), estuaries (Fauconier et al. 2019), and groundwater (Eschauzier et al. 2013; Xiao et al. 2015).
+PFASs have been detected in creeks and rivers (D'eon et al. 2009), lakes (De Silva et al. 2011), glacial meltwater and snow (Skaar et al. 2018), oceans (Benskin et al. 2012a; González-Gaya et al. 2019; Zhang et al. 2019c; Joerss et al. 2020), estuaries (Fauconier et al. 2019), and groundwater (Eschauzier et al. 2013; Xiao et al. 2015).
 Surface waters can contain high levels of PFASs, especially downstream of industrial facilities such as manufacturing sites (Konwick et al. 2008).
 In fresh water and coastal water, PFHxA and PFHpA have been reported at levels comparable to or higher than PFOA (Cousins et al. 2011).
 PFPAs have also been detected in surface water (D'eon et al. 2009).
-In the San Francisco Bay Area of California, PFASs were detected in bay water (Sedlak et al. 2017) and groundwater, with concentrations ranging from 19 to 192 ng/L (PFOS), <LOD to 22 ng/L (PFOA), and <20 ng/L (PFHxS, PFDS, PFDA, and two PFOS precursors) (Plumlee et al. 2008).
-In the raw water of a drinking water treatment plant in the Cape Fear River watershed, North Carolina, Sun et al. (2016) found the PFECA GenX, a PFOA replacement in fluoropolymer manufacturing, at high levels (631 ng/L on average, with a maximum of approximately 4,500 ng/L).
-In a recent U.S. EPA - U.S. Geological Survey study, PFBS and PFOA were detected in the source waters of all 25 drinking water treatment plants tested from across the U.S., while PFHxS, PFOS, PFBA, PFPeA, PFHxA, PFHpA, PFNA, and PFDA were detected at over 90 percent of the sites (Boone et al. 2019).
+The PFOA replacement GenX was detected in 90% of surface water samples collected in summer 2018 from a remote part of the Arctic Ocean, without known local sources, indicating long-range transport (Joerss et al. 2020).
+The same study also reported detections of PFBS, PFHxA, PFHpA, PFOA, and PFNA in 100% of the samples.
 Certain PFECAs and PFESAs were detected in surface waters in all countries on three continents surveyed recently, indicating global distribution and contamination (Pan et al. 2018).
 The ultra-short-chain PFAS TFA was also detected in seawater, rain, and melted snow on several continents (Ateia et al. 2019a).
-Contaminated surface waters can be ingested by livestock and wild animals, leading to exposure up the food chain.